osgi/osgi.enroute.site/_source/_book/300-principles.md

 Modularity is the technique software developers have used since the beginning of time to keep complexity under control, over and over again.
 A module provides a fence around its constituents and thereby chunks these constituents in a new concept.
 One can argue that a function is a module, it chunks a number of lines of code, and maybe some variables and parameters, into a uniquely named entity.
 After we chunked the lines this way, we can forget the inner details and only remember its function.

 During the era of structured programming (1965-1985) grouping functions in a module was common.
 These concepts were explicit in some languages (Modula) or implicit by being in the same files.
-These modues provided some hiding but it was [Parnas][15] who wrote an essay in 1972 about the "On the Criteria To Be Used in Decomposing Systems into Modules" that decomposing systems into modules could significantly simplify the overall system.
+These modules provided some hiding but it was [Parnas][15] who wrote an essay in 1972 about the "On the Criteria To Be Used in Decomposing Systems into Modules" that decomposing systems into modules could significantly simplify the overall system.
 Then again, improperly modularized systems can complexify a system.
 Though there are many subtle issues at stake, decomposing a system into modules tries to optimize the impact of expected changes.
 A good modularization requires changes to only a small percentage of the modules, a badly modularized system affects a much larger percentage.
 The [Dependencies], [Cohesion], and other sections dive deeper into issues around the decomposition into modules.

 Alan Kay picked up on modules when he discovered _objects_ during the development of Smalltalk.
 Classes can be seen as modules that can be instantiated multiple times.
 This created a paradigm shift from structured programming to Object Oriented Programming.
 In the eighties and early nineties the industry started to reluctantly embrace objects and classes; today they are mainstream.
 When James Gosling developed Java in the early nineties he did not only embrace objects, he actually added another layer of modularity: packages.
 Package encapsulated classes, interfaces, and resources.
 It is clear that modularity is not a process that has been applied multiple times in our industry.

-Modules have multiple benefots.
-As Parnas discovered, you good decompositions simplify an overall system and bad decompositions complexify it.
-Howevre, modules also provide chunking which it is easier to use them large systems.
+Modules have multiple benefits.
+As Parnas discovered, your good decompositions simplify an overall system and bad decompositions complexify it.
+However, modules also provide chunking which it is easier to use then large systems.
 A module provides a chunk that abstracts the underlying details.
 By only exposing a small part of the internal details, other developers are confronted with only a fraction of the parts that are hidden behind the module fence.
 Module developers, on the other side of the fence can limit what they expose to the outside world (export) and are limited in what they can take from the outside world (import).
 Therefore a module/component developer sees its module's internal (let's not call it private) parts and any imported parts.
 These are significantly fewer parts than will be in the overall system.
 Since complexity has a tendency to increase exponentially with the number of parts as discussed in chunking, we can simplify the system by reducing the visible parts.

 However, this hiding of parts provides another advantage.
 Parts that are not exported are *not known to anybody outside the module*.
 These parts can be changed at will as long as these changes do not become visible outside the module.
 Any developer that has maintained software knows how scary it is to make changes to a code base because the scope of changes is so often hard to oversee.
 Properly modularized systems minimize this scope and therefore make it easier to adapt them to new needs.
 For example, changing a private method only affects its owning class.
 Your IDE actually helps you by giving a warning when a private field or method is not used; the IDE can only calculate this because the scope is known.
 The IDE could even warn about package private fields/members that are not used but the IDEs are unfortunately not that clever yet.

 Functions, modules, classes, and packages are modules.
 It can be argued that the JAR file is also some form of module, it aggregates a set of packages.
 However, when [James Gosling][18] designed Java he did not provide any access controls on the JARs.
 He also almost completely discarded the boundaries of the JARs once they were deployed on the class path.
 The boundaries are still visible in a call like `ClassLoader.getResources()`, that returns resources with the same name but from different JARs, but that is about it.

-Toay, there is need for the next level of modularity.
+Today, there is need for the next level of modularity.
 When systems grow, and the amount of software is doubled every 7 years, we are reaching a level where we need an additional level of modularity because the current JAR abstraction falls short.
 We need a module that provides proper encapsulation of our packages.

 In 1998 a couple of companies, among which IBM, Ericsson, Nokia, Deutsche Telekom, Software AG, Oracle, Sun, and many others joined together to develop a software standard for residential gateways.
 Out of this effort grew the OSGi Alliance with its Core Framework and Service specifications.
 The OSGi Alliance started with the JAR file and provided a standard that made this JAR file a proper module: the Bundle.
 It gave the bundle an identity, it allowed packages to be exported, and packages could be imported.
 It extended Java in the most natural way by exporting and importing _packages_, not classes.